inspry/checkview/README.txt

 == Changelog ==
 = 2.0.7 =
-* Added bypass for PerfMatters api barrier.
+* Added bypass for PerfMatters API barrier.
 * Added function to disable all form actions except CF7.
 * Added Google Recaptcha V2 bypass in FluentForms.
-* Updated getformresults endpoint to turn Recaptcha V2 on after test completion.
+* Updated the init hook to re-enable Recaptcha V2 and Cloudflare Turnstile after test completion.
 * Added BCC and CC suppressions in all forms.
+* Updated IP address check function to adapt to different server settings.
+* Added support to hide/show plugin details.
+* Updated logs saving and retrieval method.
+* Added a new endpoint to share helper logs.
+* Added function to delete logs after 7 days.

 = 2.0.6 =
 * Added fix for WooCommerce order deletion global scope issue.